accordproject/template-engine/README.md

 Let's create the simplest template imaginable, the infamous "hello world"!

+> The code for this test is available at: https://github.com/accordproject/template-engine/blob/main/test/HelloWorld.test.ts

 ### Template Data Model

 First create a template data model in Concerto syntax.
 The data model defines the structure of the data to be merged with the template.
 In this case the template model contains a single property `message` of type `String`.
 The property is required (it is not `optional`).